 Holmes Chapel has 12 Parish Councillors each of whom is elected for a term of up to four years by the electors of the parish.
 The Statement as to Persons Nominated for the current term (2019-2023) can be accessed here.
 A statutory annual meeting is held in May at which the Chairman and Vice Chairman of Council are elected by the Council members at the start of the civic year which runs from May to April.

 The Council has two part time employees – the Clerk and her Assistant.
-The Clerk achieved her Certificate in Local Council Adminstration in 2018 which will allow the Council to maintain the Quality status.
+The Clerk is working towards achieving her Certificate in Local Council Adminstration.
 She is also a member of the Society of Local Council Clerks which holds regular training sessions in order to keep up with leglislation.

 The Clerk is responsible for carrying out the work of the Council and is known as the Proper Officer.
 She and the assistant run the Parish Council office.
 They have no power of delegation other than for emergency work as set out in the Financial Regulations which can be viewed under Standing Orders. (see above).
 The assistant holds the title of Responsible Finance Officer.

 Holmes Chapel Parish Council supplements local government services provided by Cheshire East Council and in addition promotes and represents the village with other national and statutory bodies.
 Councillors regularly give talks to community groups in the village including the WI, Probus and schools.

 For example, the Parish Council acts as a consultee and lobbying force putting forward the wishes and needs of the local community to both regional government in the form of Cheshire East Council and national government via its Member of Parliament.